Riazalim-RZ/FlashChat-iOS/README.md

 # FlashChat-iOS
 # My Testing Chat Application

-Flash Chat App for iOS is My Testing chat app. written in Swift using Firebase.
+Flash Chat App for iOS.
+This App is my testing chat app. written in Swift using Firebase.

 # Overview